jancarloviray/blog/_posts/2017-01-20-harden-and-secure-your-linux-server-ubuntu.md

 `sudo vim /etc/ssh/sshd_config`

-Change the line `# PasswordAuthentication no` to `PasswordAuthentication yes`.
-Notice that it is now "yes" and is uncommented.
+Change the line `# PasswordAuthentication yes` to `PasswordAuthentication no`.
+Notice that it is now "no" and is uncommented.

 Reload the SSH daemon: